rushabhkayadra/carla-ml-safety/exercises/sheet_08_adversarial_ml/README.md

 #### Perceptual Threshold Observations
 * **At $\epsilon = 0.01$:** The adversarial noise mask is entirely imperceptible to a human auditor.
 The semantic content of the scene remains clear, yet the underlying gradient vectors successfully deceive the intermediate activation layers.
 * **At $\epsilon = 0.05$:** High-frequency visual distortion becomes subtly visible as light background grain.
-However, the core objects, lane lines, and safety-critical road assets remain identifiable to a human operator[cite: 4].
+However, the core objects, lane lines, and safety-critical road assets remain identifiable to a human operator.
 * **At $\epsilon = 0.10$:** The mathematical perturbations become highly visible as a distinct high-frequency noise overlay across all color channels.
 While humans can still isolate the background semantic layout, the visual quality is degraded.

 ### Exercise 8.5: Quantitative Safety Performance Matrix
-The table below tracks model performance across 100 randomly sampled test frames, mapping the exact **Recall Drop** observed as the adversarial perturbation budget increases[cite: 4]:
+The table below tracks model performance across 100 randomly sampled test frames, mapping the exact **Recall Drop** observed as the adversarial perturbation budget increases:

 | Evaluation Target Model | Clean Recall Baseline | $\epsilon = 0.01$ Recall / Drop | $\epsilon = 0.05$ Recall / Drop | $\epsilon = 0.10$ Recall / Drop |
 | :--- | :---: | :---: | :---: | :---: |